paket-tv/paket-docs/source/includes/_webhooks.md

 - `35.83.22.57`

+### Retry behavior

+Paket attempts to deliver a given event to your webhook endpoint up to fifteen (15) times over the course of 3 days with an exponential back off.
+In the Webhooks logs section of the Paket Publisher Portal, you can view when the next retry will occur as well as the event and event data itself.

 ## Events

 Events are our way of letting you know when something interesting happens in your account.
 When an interesting event occurs, we create a new `Event` object.
 For example, when a Participant is added to a Session, we create a `participant.session.participant_added` event, and when a bundle subscription is canceled, we create an `participant.subscription.canceled` event.